jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 ### Sync up with your team

 Try to sync up with your team (if you don't have a team, sync up with someone else from the company) at a regular interval.
-This should probably be at least once every couple days but probably more regularly.
+This should probably be at least once every couple days but it can be more regularly.

 It can be easy to feel like an island when you are part of a remote group.
 Regular sync-ups help reduce that feeling.

 ### Collaborate remotely

-Many video conference software allows you to share your screen to others.
+Most video conference software allows you to share your screen with others.
-Some of them even allow others to take control of your machine.
+Some of them even allow others to take control of your machine or treat your screen as a whiteboard.

-There are also other ways of remotely controlling someones machine that are even better.
+Take advantage of these features.

-Take advantage of this.
+After learning how to use them, these features can often make remote collaboration as productive as in-person collaboration.

-You can still [pair](/blog/2015/01/24/remote-pairing/) with people on remote team.
+Using technology, you can even still [pair program](/blog/2015/01/24/remote-pairing/) with someone from another city.

 There are also other options, such as Google Docs, for doing remote collaboration.
-Some of the best meetings I have ever been a part of where meetings where every attendee was collaborating on a shared Google Doc.
+The best meetings I have been part of were meetings where every attendee was collaborating on a shared Google Doc.

 ### Video Meetings

 When possible, have video meetings over voice only conference calls.
-Video makes a huge difference when communicating with people.
+The addition of body language through video makes remote conversations much better.

-You might want to introduce hand gestures for signaling during video (or really, in-person as well) meetings.
+You might want to introduce hand gestures for signaling during video meetings (or really, in-person meetings as well).
-For example, one team I lead had the practice of raising a finger[^3] when you wanted to speak.
+On one team I lead, we had the practice of raising a finger[^3] when you wanted to speak.
-This practice helped prevent people from interrupting and attempting to speak over each other.
+This practice helped prevent people from interrupting and speaking over each other.
-It also let more quiet people jump in conversations easier.
+It also let quieter people jump into conversations easier.

 [^3]: No, not the middle finger.